ManchesterJavaCommunity/jmanc/index.md

 ### Evening Social

-After the days schedule has concluded our amazing sponsors [Azul](https://www.azul.com/), have arranged for us to head to a local venue for food, drinks and more Java chat.
+After the day's schedule has concluded our amazing sponsors, [Azul](https://www.azul.com/) and [Payara](http://payara.fish/), will provide more food & drink allowing us to keep on talking about all things Java.

 ### Sessions